|

 about Zhang Huan's meat suit and its implied strength as

+well as the grotesque quality of the of the work.
 And Amy Youngs' Prototypes for Hermit Crab Shells, offered to real hermit crabs seeking new shells to live in.

 And Ken Rinaldo's Spider Haus and the artificial plants that